 There are several naturally occurring compounds which you may find in the water of your Betta fish tank, most of which need to be kept at a minimum in order to keep your fish healthy.
 First off, ammonia levels need to be kept to a minimum, ideally 0 ppm.
 (Here is a guide on cleaning your tank).

 Ammonia is created by feces, urine, and decomposing food and plants.
 It can poison the water and kill your Betta fish, and the effects are actually worsened when the water is more basic than acidic.
-Changing the water and keeping the filter running well will help control ammonia levels.
+Changing the water and keeping the filter running well will help control ammonia levels (if you need help finding the right filter then checkout this article).

 When ammonia is broken down by autotrophic bacteria, it turns into nitrite.
 Nitrite is a little less poisonous to your fish than ammonia, but it is still poisonous none the less.
 This problem can be solved with beneficial bacteria which break down nitrites and turn them into even less harmful nitrates.
 Both ammonia and nitrite levels should be kept to an absolute minimum.